damare01/Attendance-Web-Application/README.md

 ---

-## Key Configurations ⚙️
+## Key Configurations

 ### Attendance Open Setting
-- The `Attendance Open` setting is controlled in the `settings` sheet of the Google Spreadsheet.
+- The `attendanceOpen` setting is controlled in the `settings` sheet of the Google Spreadsheet.
 This setting is crucial for managing when users can submit their attendance.
 The following values can be configured:
   - **`Yes/yes`**: Users can submit their attendance.
   - **`No/no`**: Users will be informed that registration is closed.